 - Pollutants: virus infection increases the incidence of multiple sclerosis and is considered one of the causes for Multiple sclerosis.

 - Other diseases: patients with diabetes type 1 or thyroid disease (such as hypothyroidism or hyperthyroidism) are more at risk to have multiple sclerosis.

 - Vitamin D deficiency.

 Multiple sclerosis symptoms vary greatly from one patient to another.
 Some people with severe MS may lose the ability to walk independently or even at all, while others may experience long periods of remission without any new symptoms.
-Common symptoms include:
+However, common symptoms include: